For some illnesses, home is the best place for you.

 If you are ill and don't have these in your house, ask a friend, family member or carer to get them on your behalf.

-The NHS Choices symptom checker can help you identify your condition and what to do next.
+The NHS symptom checker can help you identify your condition and what to do next.

 Caring for a poorly child?

-NHS Choices has detailed guidance for parents and carers about looking after a poorly child.
+The NHS website has detailed guidance for parents and carers about looking after a poorly child.

 Norovirus: stop the spread!